manuel/wat-js/README.md

-# Wat
+# Wat VM: Concurrency and Metaprogramming for JavaScript

-Wat is an ultra-lightweight, low-latency interpreter for Lisp- and ML-like call-by-value languages running in JavaScript.
+Wat is an ultra-lightweight scripting language for embedding in JavaScript programs that provides advanced concurrency and metaprogramming tools.

-Wat provides the following features:

 * Delimited continuations http://www.cs.indiana.edu/~dyb/pubs/monadicDC.pdf